CompSciDude1/scg_test/README.md

 ### Linux

-* Extract protobuf_x64-linux.tar.gz to protobuf_x64-linux using your favorite archive manager
-* Extract zlib_x64-linux.tar.gz to zlib_x64-linux using your favorite archive manager
 * Install CMake
 * Open CMake GUI
 * Specify the source directory, which is the same location as the CMakeLists.txt